 With nothing to feed us and no money to buy food, my stomach hurts and rumbles near every day.
 My little sister Catherine and brothers often cry with hunger for all we have is what we gather, a few turnips, nettle soup and some yalla meal to eat.
 Starvation is a terrible thing!

-My Da got a place on the Public Works Scheme improving the lake on the estate.
+My Da, Bernard, got a place on the Public Works Scheme improving the lake on the estate.
 The work was so hard that it made my Da get sick with fever, like a lot of the other men.
 He died two months back and since then Mother is at her wits end trying to look after and feed the five of us.

-‘Where are we to go if we surrender our cottage and land?’ worried Mother ‘Are they going to throw us out on the roads or put us in the Poor House?’
+‘Where are we to go if we surrender our cottage and land?’ worried Mother.
+‘Are they going to throw us out on the roads or put us in the Poor House?’

 ROSCOMMOM STROKESTOWN 1 – Glass Wall

-We soon found out that we were not being sent to Roscommon Workhouse but instead were being offered assisted paid passage by Major Mahon on ships sailing to Canada.
+We soon found out that we were not being sent to Roscommon Workhouse, but instead were being offered assisted paid passage by Major Mahon on ships sailing to Canada.

-‘‘They want to clear us out for there is nothing left for us here’ Uncle William says bitterly ‘Better a new start and new life in another country.’
+‘They want to clear us out for there is nothing left for us here,’ Uncle William says bitterly.
+‘Better a new start and new life in another country.’

-‘My toe is squashed’ said Catherine.
+‘My toe is squashed,’ said Catherine.

-‘They will stretch as you as you walk,’ bossed Mother firmly ‘we will all soon get used to them.’
+‘They will stretch as you as you walk,’ bossed Mother firmly.
+‘We will all soon get used to them.’

-The Bailiff Mr Robinson and five strong men came to Liosnouffy and once we surrendered our home, they tumbled our cottage, once we signed up to the assisted emigration scheme.
+The Bailiff, Mr Robinson, and five strong men came to Liosnouffy and once we surrendered our home.
+They tumbled our cottage, once we signed up to the assisted emigration scheme.
 Long before leaving – – so for weeks we had to beg lodgings.

-We watched as the thatched roof and every bit of the stone walls were knocked to the ground for they did not want us to ever return to Liosonuffy, the place we loved, the place my Dad built.
+We watched as the thatched roof and every bit of the stone walls were knocked to the ground — for they did not want us to ever return to Liosonuffy, the place we loved, the place my Dad built.
 I stay strong as Mam and the two youngest wail and cry.

 They worked off lists, ticking us off.
 They only asked for the name of the male lead, our Uncle William Kelly.
 The rest of us were only numbers to them lot in the Big House.

-A Short History of Strokestown Park and the National Famine Museum
+History: Strokestown Park and the National Famine Museum

-In the 1970s houses such as Strokestown Park faced a precarious future and their value lay mostly in the adjoining land.
-In 1979 the house and estate were purchased by the Westward Garage Group and a chance discovery of boxes containing documents secured the fate of Strokestown Park.
+In the 1970s, houses such as Strokestown Park faced a precarious future and their value lay mostly in the adjoining land.
+In 1979, the house and estate were purchased by the Westward Garage Group and a chance discovery of boxes containing documents secured the fate of Strokestown Park.

 Jim Callery, the founder of the Westward Group, was exploring the house and uncovered letters and documents relating to the estate, most notably a letter from tenants in the townland of Cloonahee.
 Dated 1846, the letter was a plea to Denis Mahon to provide them with some form of relief as their potato crop had failed and their situation was desperate.
-The digitzed Cloonahee petition can be found on the Great Famine Voices introductory video:
+The Cloonahee petition can be seen on the Great Famine Voices introductory video:

 Realising the significance of the material, Jim had the foresight to recognise that Strokestown Park was a unique resource that spanned almost 350 years of Irish history.
 His company, the Westward Group, have supported this initiative since that day through a continuous programme of restoration work.
 This has included restoring the house and gardens and establishing the first Famine museum in Ireland in order to preserve and share this important part of our heritage.